Whether to Buy or Lease.

 - Because the federal tax credit can be applied to the lease by the manufacturer, the total cost of all of the monthly lease payments plus the initial down payment may be considerably less than the amount a purchased car would depreciate over the same time period.

-- Drivers who lease a car for 3 years are elligible for the California rebate.
+- Drivers who lease a car for 30 months or more are elligible for the California rebate.
 The rebate may cover the initial down payment on the lease.

 - Electric car technology is changing very rapidly.
 A leased car can be turned in at the end of the 2 or 3 year lease for a new electric car with all of the updated safety features, autonomous driving features, and possibly a larger capacity battery.